kzingler/kzingler.github.io/about.md

 in Biology.

 During my undergraduate years I was involved in three separate undergraduate research ventures.
-From January of 2014, I had been working at the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo doing market research, researching patent law and FDA regulations, helping to draft business plans, working towards commercialization of medical technology and intellectual property created at New Mexico Tech.
+From January of 2014, I working at the [Center for Leadership in Technology Commercialization (CLTC)](http://management.nmt.edu/cltc/) under Dr. Peter Anselmo doing market research, researching patent law and FDA regulations, helping to draft business plans, working towards commercialization of medical technology and intellectual property created at New Mexico Tech.
 I began research with the [Chemistry Department](http://infohost.nmt.edu/~chem/) in February of 2014 under Dr. Liliya Frolova in synthetic organic and metalorganic medicinal chemistry and drug discovery.
-I started working in January of 2015 with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.
-There I conducted antibacterial drug discovery utilizing a broad range of microbial techniques to test our drugs on various bacterial cell lines.
+Starting in January of 2015, I conducted antibacterial to test our drug candidates on various bacterial cell lines with the [Biology Department](http://infohost.nmt.edu/~biology/) under Dr. Snezna Rogelj.

 In May of 2012 I graduated Salutatorian from the Albuquerque Institute for Mathematics and Science (AIMS@UNM).